Robert Strichartz: Career

 Strichartz's first academic position was at MIT.
 From 1967 to 1969, he was a C.L.E.
 Moore Instructor at Massachusetts Institute of Technology.
 He met his wife, Naomi Richardson, a ballet dancer from Brooklyn and daughter of a mathematician, in 1967.
 They lived in Boston while he taught at MIT.
 He then joined the Department of Mathematics at Cornell University, where he taught for more than 50 years.
 He was appointed assistant professor of mathematics at Cornell in 1969, associate professor in 1971, and full professor in 1977.
 He mentored nine doctoral students and many undergraduate researchers.

 Research

 Strichartz worked on harmonic analysis (including wavelets and analysis on Lie groups and manifolds), partial differential equations, Integral geometry and analysis on fractals.
 Strichartz estimates are named after him due to his application of such estimates to harmonic analysis on homogeneous and nonhomogeneous linear dispersive and wave equations; his work was subsequently generalized to nonlinear wave equations by Terence Tao and others.
 He is also known for his analysis on fractals, building upon the work of Jun Kigami on the construction of a Laplacian operator on fractals such as the Sierpinski–Menger sponge.

 Recognition

 In 1983 he won the Lester Randolph Ford Award for Radon inversion – variations on a theme.

 He was elected as a member of the 2017 class of Fellows of the American Mathematical Society "for contributions to analysis and partial differential equations, for exposition, and for service to the mathematical community".

-At Cornell, he brought faculty and students together for weekly lunches, encouraging attendance by offering Cornell apples.
-An amateur composer, he was also the driving force behind a tradition of annual math department concerts, during which faculty, students, spouses and children would perform music at all levels.